Huntsville’s Twickenham is north Alabama’s best residential historic district

 David L. Thomas Building

-You could pick almost any street in Twickenham and enjoy a sidewalk tour that you would not soon forget whether you visited the rest of the district or not.
+You could pick almost any street in Twickenham and enjoy a sidewalk tour that you would not soon forget.
+If you could only visit one, Franklin Street would be a good choice.
+Here’s a few of the Franklin Street properties:

 These two fine 19th-century homes sit side-by-side on the slope of Echols Hill on Adams Street: